julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.md

 <!-- _backgroundImage: "linear-gradient(to bottom, #f1c40f, 20%, white)" -->
 # <!--fit-->An issue with the next generation method for $\mathcal{R}_0$

+# (Malaria model with transgenic vectors)

 <div style = "position: relative; bottom: -40%; font-size:20px;">

-JA, Bowman, Gumel & Portet (2007)
+JA, Bowman, Gumel & Portet.
+[Effect of pathogen-resistant vectors on the transmission dynamics of a vector-borne disease](http://dx.doi.org/10.1080/17513750701605614). *Journal of Biological Dynamics* **1**:320-346 (2007)
 </div>

 ---

+# Foreword

+- This is not an issue with the method itself, but an illustration of the reason why it is important to check that (A1)-(A5) are satisfied when using the next generation matrix method of PvdD & Watmough (2002)

+---

 <!-- _backgroundImage: "linear-gradient(to bottom, #f1c40f, 20%, white)" -->
-# Tuberculosis (TB) model with non-trivial behaviour at the origin
+# Non-trivial behaviour at the origin

+# <!--fit-->(Tuberculosis model with complicated recruitment)

 <div style = "position: relative; bottom: -40%; font-size:20px;">

-McCluskey & PvdD (2004)
+McCluskey & PvdD.
+[Global Analysis of Two Tuberculosis Models](https://doi.org/10.1023/B:JODY.0000041283.66784.3e). *Journal of Dynamics and Differential Equations* **16**:139–166 (2004)
 </div>

 ---